Fast X-ray Transients produced by Off-axis Jet-Cocoons from Long Gamma-Ray Bursts: Results

-The breakout time is mostly sensitive to the initial half opening angle $\theta_{\rm j,0}$, because it significantly affects the opening angle after the collimation $\theta_{\rm j}\propto\theta^2_{\rm j,0}$ \citep{Bromberg2011ApJ...740..100B}, and a smaller open angle pushes the jet head to break out earlier.

-The cocoon energy is roughly expressed by $E_{\rm c}\approx L_{\rm j}(t_{\rm bo}-R_{\star}/c)$.
-Although the jet propagating in the inflated star (\textit{LI} case) takes a longer time to break out from the star, the energy deposited into the cocoon remains comparable to that of the canonical case.
-The main reason for the difference in the predicted lightcurves is that the cocoon in the \textit{LI} case experiences less adiabatic cooling from the stellar surface to the photon diffusion radius.
+We compute four models in this work, in all of which the jets successfully break out from the star.
+Results from these four models are shown in Figures \ref{fig:LXcom} and \ref{fig:avgmix}.
+The \textit{LI} case experiences less adiabatic cooling from the stellar surface to the photon diffusion radius.
 As a result, its emission is expected to be slightly brighter and hotter than that of the \textit{Lc}.
 In the \textit{Lw} case, the cocoon energy is roughly a factor of two larger than that in the \textit{Lc}, so the emission is also brighter.
 In contrast, the emission from the \textit{Llow} case is significantly weaker due to its substantially smaller energy budget.

 Compared to the canonical case ($\textit{Lc}$), the $T_{90}$-averaged spectra are slightly harder in the \textit{LI} case and softer in the \textit{Lw} case.
 This behavior arises from the dependence of the observed color temperature on the cocoon energy and stellar radius $T_{\rm c}\propto E^{-1/4}_{\rm c}R^{1/4}_{\star}$ (see eq.
 4 in \cite{Zheng2025ApJ...985...21Z}).
 A larger cocoon energy increases the characteristic diffusion radius $r_{\rm c,diff}\propto E^{1/2}_{\rm c}$ (defined when the total optical depth drops below $\sim \beta^{-1}$) and the corresponding diffusion time $t_{\rm c,diff}\propto E^{1/2}_{\rm c}$ and subsequently reduces the temperature at that radius, leading to a softer spectrum and delayed peak time for the \textit{Lw} case.
 Following the same scaling relation, the larger stellar radius in the \textit{LI} model leads to a harder spectrum.